emmafsy/WebScraping/README.md

 #### Done:
 1. Used wget to get local page of https://en.wikipedia.org/wiki/Atlantic_hurricane_season
-2. parsed html file and wrote data into SQLite database
+2. Parsed html file and wrote data into SQLite database

 #### Queries about the scraped data: